wp-plugins/easy/readme.txt

 Tags: admin, widget, loop, page, post, custom, type, taxonomy, tag, category, comments, content, drag, drop, gallery, image Requires at least: 3.4.1
 Tested up to: 3.4.1
-Stable tag: 0.5.1
+Stable tag: 0.6

 Easy, but complex GUI website builder.

 == Description ==

-Though teh widget is still in progress, it's worth to be tested.
+"Easy" is a widget based Drag&Drop content builder.
+Making website in Wordpress has never been easier.
+You can literally drop any part of the website anywhere.

+= "Easy" offers =
+* VIEW slot where you decide what you want to see from the post or any of your custom content type the way you like - title, content, category, your custom meta, Edit link...
+Each bricks can be wrapped in your own class and has many nice settings.
+* CONTROL slot lets you restrict the VIEW content to be shown on certain template type, or on post/page IDs or any custom post type ID and much much more.
+* GENERAL slot lets you entitle the widget, make admin note, and select what kind of scafold (div structure) you like etc.

+= Still not convinced =
+"Easy" is done in extensible way.
+So that anybody can plug in their own VIEW or CONTROL brick with its own logic.
+Make an CONTROL brick is matter of minutes.
+Make VIEW bricks is even faster.
+The Documentation will be ready soon.

 This widget is a new much better version then its ancestor <a href="http://wordpress.org/extend/plugins/2046s-widget-loops/">2046's loop widget</a> which serves as a the testing platform, before the real thing comes.
-"Easy" will have all it's ancestors functions plus many more and ofcourse your own!

-"Easy" is done in extensible way.
-So that anybody can plug in their own object with its own function and use the Drag&Drop power of this widget to his own needs.
-As for now there is no closer explanation how, but wait, it has been just born!

-The widget scafolding structure is based on the <a href="http://twitter.github.com/">Bootstrap</a> logic.
-If you do not know Bootstrap, then don't miss the train!
+"more on": <a href="http://2046.cz/freestuff/easy.html">Project homepage</a>

+== Installation ==

+As usual.
+If you don't know how, check out the <a href="http://codex.wordpress.org/Managing_Plugins">official how-to</a>.

+== Frequently Asked Questions ==

 = What is to be done =
- * Core - DONE
+ * Core - <b>DONE</b>
- * Multi selector for each item - DONE
+ * Multi selector for each item - <b>DONE</b>
+ * Multiple controls of the same type - <b>DONE</b>
  * Finish the input builder - IN PROGRESS
  * Create all view items for.. taxonomies, categories, author, meta values, etc. - IN PROGRESS
  * Create items covering all native Wordpress WP_Query possibilities. - IN PROGRESS
- * Multiple controls of the same type - IN CONSIDERATION
+ * NEW Extra_views bricks (subviews) - the output can be placed before or after the main query loop - IN CONSIDERATION
+ * Controllers weight - ..in case when one controller logic is meet and other not...possibility to set which ones beats the other - IN CONSIDERATION

  * Localization
  * Write nice Documentation
  * Create an well documented example extension in form of WP plugin.
  * Listen to you guys.

-more on: <a href="http://2046.cz/freestuff/easy.html">Project homapage</a>

-== Installation ==

-As usual.
-If you don't know how, check out the <a href="http://codex.wordpress.org/Managing_Plugins">official how-to</a>.

-== Frequently Asked Questions ==

 = Why I cannot use more then one instance of control brick of the same type? =